zlgesundheit/openEHR_FLAT_Loader/README.md

     - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
         - Run Step 1 of the Tool by typing `1` and hit `Enter`

-Give additional information which the mapping for some Templates may require:
+Give additional information (that is required for the mapping for some Templates):

     - If an Element in the Template can occur multiple times in one composition you will be asked how many times it occurs in your data.
         - Input the maximum number of occurences and hit enter